-- 1. When denominated in New Taiwan Dollars, all settlement of funds and payment and receipt of fees with a customer shall be carried out in New Taiwan Dollars. - 2.
-When denominated in a foreign currency, all settlement of funds and payment and receipt of fees with a customer shall be carried out in foreign currency.
+1. When denominated in New Taiwan Dollars, all settlement of funds and payment and receipt of fees with a customer shall be carried out in New Taiwan Dollars.

+- 2. When denominated in a foreign currency, all settlement of funds and payment and receipt of fees with a customer shall be carried out in foreign currency.
 The customer's payment of funds may be carried out by transfer from its own foreign exchange deposit account.
-Where foreign exchange settlement is required, it shall be carried out by the customer at a designated foreign exchange bank in accordance with the Regulations Governing the Reporting of Foreign Exchange Receipts and Disbursements or Transactions. - 3.
+Where foreign exchange settlement is required, it shall be carried out by the customer at a designated foreign exchange bank or at the same securities firm that conducts spot foreign exchange trading business in accordance with the Regulations Governing the Reporting of Foreign Exchange Receipts and Disbursements or Transactions. - 3.
 Upon early rescission by the customer or expiration of the contract, the securities firm shall deposit the funds receivable by the customer in its New Taiwan Dollar or foreign exchange deposit account on the settlement date based on the currency stipulated in the contract.